hrdowell/10-Team-Profile-Generator/README.md

-#### Installation
+#### Installation: Inquirer and Jest Packages Required

-Please install the node packages INQUIRER in your terminal  to use this application.
+📦Please install the node package INQUIRER in your terminal  to use this application.
+This package is used so that the roster can be filled out in the terminal and generated into a webpage application.

 In order to run tests on the application, install the JEST package, and run `npm run test`  from the terminal.